Saint Joseph's University: Demographics

-Saint Joseph's 8,860 students come from all over the United States, with most from the Northeast, including Pennsylvania.
-Of these students 4,670 are traditional undergraduates, while the university's graduate and professional student population is numbered at 3,580.
+As of Fall 2023, Saint Joseph's University enrolled 7,861 students.
+Students come from all over the United States, but most come from the Northeast, including Pennsylvania.
+Of these students 5,036 are traditional undergraduates, while the university's graduate and professional student population is numbered at 2,373.

-The student body is 51.5% female and 48.5% male.
-The retention rate for Saint Joseph's is high, with about 88.3% of students returning for their sophomore year.
-74% of students graduate within four years, due in part to the student-faculty ratio, which is 14:1.
-39.7% of classes have fewer than 20 students.
+The student body is 55% female and 45% male.
+The retention rate for Saint Joseph's is high, with about 89% of students returning for their sophomore year.
+As of 2025, the undergraduate graduation rate for the past six years was 83%.
+The student-faculty ratio is 10:1 for undergraduate programs and 7:1 for graduate programs, with an average class size of 25.